Leeyyhh/SRnet-and-SRNet-Heu-for-power-control/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The traning dataset (fading channel samples) and test dataset set used in this code are saved in the  folder 'train' and 'test' respectively.
+The traning dataset (fading channel samples) and test dataset used in this code should be saved in the  folder 'train' and 'test' respectively.

+you can download the dataset: https://pan.baidu.com/s/1Tbm41j_rMWvr2yjnwnQTcg  password：7x53